Senior Sergeant Gary Keillor

 Dear Gary,

-Thank you for meeting with me yesterday to talk through the application for a permit for peaceful assembly by Peacebus during CHOGM.
+talk through the application for a permit for peaceful assembly by Peacebus

 Thank you too for introducing me to your fellow officers also involved in planning security and crowd management during the event, Superintendent Ian Townsend and Senior Sergeant Kevin Groenhnijzen, and also Alan Melville from the Police Legal Unit.

 I was particularly pleased to meet Ian Townsend again for we had met in 1997 at pre-Olympics conference on crowd management organised by the Australian Emergency Institute.
-My partner and I had been invited to that conference to advocate the A happy crowd is a manageable crowd approach, the approach subsequently embraced with huge success by the organisers of the Sydney Olympics.
+My partner and I had been invited to that conference to advocate the "A happy crowd is a manageable crowd" approach, the approach subsequently embraced with huge success by the organisers of the Sydney Olympics.

 Happy crowd making is how I intend Peacebus to serve in the CHOGM protests.

-My aim is that Peacebus not only be a voice for the poor and the unsuited, the people whom globalisation abandons and the incarceration industry targets, and make a vivid statement of our discontent with the New World Order that is creating poverty at home and war abroad, but also that Peacebus serve to bring lightness, colour, music, good humour and peace to the event so that the participating crowd is happy and affirmed and feels no need to contest space with police at CHOGM.
+My aim is that Peacebus not only be a voice for the poor and the unsuited, the people whom globalisation abandons and the ncarceration industry targets, and make a vivid statement of our discontent with the New World Order that is creating poverty at home and war abroad, but also that Peacebus serve to bring lightness, colour, music, good humour and peace to the event so that the participating crowd is happy and affirmed and feels no need to contest space with police at CHOGM.

 Mutual trust is required for this.
 I appreciate your overall responsibility for safety and the unknowns you are dealing with in terms of protester numbers and motives.
 It is also a leap of faith for many to trust police in this protest situation given that it has been police who have proven to be the most dangerous (indeed murderous at Genoa) elements in all the anti globalisation protests to date.
 Indeed it was corrupt NSW police officers that planted to bomb outside the Sydney Hilton Hotel at the 1976(?)
 CHOGM and created the security hysteria that we are now responding too.